 Sonny, an Edinburgh local, offers you a walking tour of his Edinburgh, taking you along the streets that he knows and following the stories of crimes, hangings, and jail time!
 Hear Sonny’s story and uncover his journey!

-We believe you don't have to be a woman to be a feminist so this tour can be delivered by any of our Edinburgh guides, depending on availability (you cannot choose though!).
+We believe you don't have to be a woman to be a feminist so this Edinburgh walking tour can be delivered by any of our local guides, depending on availability (you cannot choose though!).
 Discover stories of women throughout History: witches, murderers, mothers and doctors.

 The tour may run an extra five or ten minutes due to crowds or traffic.

 Leith is a vibrant and yet lesser-known part of Edinburgh.
 At Invisible Cities, we have a Leith expert and local legend: Dakota!
 As a proud Leither they have now developed this tour of Leith so every guest can discover the lesser-known and less-politically-correct stories of Leith.
 You'll learn about Leith's connections with other parts of the world and the many issues it still faces today whilst learning about its vibrant history and the changes it has gone through in its long history..

 Warning: this tour contains topics that may not be suitable for young children, such as drug use.
 However, we can adapt it to a younger audience.